-Adults or kittens?
-A kitten is less of a threat to a resident cat than an adult cat because it is still sexually immature.
+A kitten is less of a threat to a resident cat than an adult cat because the kitten is sexually immature.
 It can also be better to get a kitten of the opposite sex to the resident cat to minimise competition.
 Neutering helps to remove most of such problems, but may not eliminate them altogether.
 If you are getting an adult cat again it can be better to bring in one of the opposite sex.

-You can put a blanket over the top initially to make the cat feel more secure if you think it feels vulnerable.
+You can put a blanket over the top initially to make your cat feel more secure if you think they feel vulnerable.
 The pen allows the cats to see each other, sniff through the bars and have a hiss and moan at each other without any attack or intimidation.
 The bars allow them to be close together but provide protection at the same time.
-If you have taken on a new kitten then it can be very useful to use the larger pen as a base for the kitten to be kept in initially.
-Introductions can be made using the pen and you can shut the kitten in with its bed and litter tray if you are going out and don't want to leave it where it can get into mischief or danger.
-The kitten can be shut in the pen at night (ensure water is available) with the other animals in the same room and they can get used to each other in safety.
+If you have taken on a new kitten then it can be very useful to use the larger pen as a base for your kitten to be kept in initially.
+Introductions can be made using the pen and you can shut your kitten in with their bed and litter tray if you are going out and don't want to leave them where they can get into mischief or danger.
+Your kitten can be shut in the pen at night (ensure water is available) with the other animals in the same room and they can get used to each other in safety.
 If you can't get hold of a pen or crate then you can use a cat carrier or basket for initial introductions.
-Of course you won't be able to use it as a den to shut the cat or kitten in for long periods because it is too small, but it will be better than nothing.
+Of course you won't be able to use it as a den to shut your cat or kitten in for long periods because it is too small, but it will be better than nothing.